raghakot/keras-vis/README.md

 There are several repositories out there to visualize:

 - Activation maximization
-- Saliency maps
+- Saliency and class activation maps
 - Caricaturization (deep dream)
 - Texture/Artistic style transfer
 - Any other guided image backprop

-This toolkit generalizes all of the above as energy minimization problem.
+This toolkit generalizes all of the above as energy minimization problems.
-Compatible with both theano and tensorflow backends.
+Compatible with both theano and tensorflow backends with 'th'/'tf' image dim orderings.

 Read the documentation at [https://raghakot.github.io/keras-vis](https://raghakot.github.io/keras-vis).
-Join the slack channel for questions/discussions.
+Join the slack [channel](https://keras-vis.herokuapp.com/) for questions/discussions.

 ## Getting Started
 In image backprop problems, the goal is to generate an input image that minimizes some loss function.